allandelarosa/collaborative-screenwriting-app/README.md

 - Next, create a new script by clicking on "New Script".
 - Click on the text editor to start typing.
 You'll see a + icon pop up.
 Press it (or hit Tab) to see all available formatting options to your movie script (For example Ctrl+H for Scene Headings or Ctrl+Shift+A for Actions).
 You can also simply press the desired formatting option or cyle through them by repeatedly hitting Tab.
 - Every change you make to the file is automatically saved.
 To change the name of the Script, just type over the "Untitled" title.

+Note: The collaborative aspect of this project is still in development